Leading Through Your Life

 1 Samuel 16:7 (NLT) But the Lord said to Samuel, “Don’t judge by his appearance or height, for I have rejected him.
 The Lord doesn’t see things the way you see them.
 People judge by outward appearance, but the Lord looks at the heart.”

 The way we live our lives should lead others to follow Christ in the same manner.
 That is a big responsibility.
 We cannot live in such a way that causes others to sin or misrepresent Jesus.
 Of course we will make mistakes but the true character of our heart will be shown when others see how we handle our mistakes.
 Do we apologize?
 Do we repent before God?
 Do we correct our behavior moving forward?
 Or do we make excuses and point blame on why it happened?
-We have to take responsibility for how we act and when we are behaving well, it's because of God in us and our obedience to the Spirit.
-Are we giving God the glory for our lives or do we say "look what I've done!" ??
+We have to take responsibility for how we act and when we are behaving well, it's because of God in us and we are obeying the Spirit.
+Are we giving God the glory for our lives or do we say "look what I've done!"?
 People are always watching us to see if we really believe what we preach and do we live in a way that truly honors God.

 I love the saying: Preach the gospel, and when necessary use words.
 Our lives should reflect the life of Jesus: giving, teaching, preaching, praying, fasting, laying hands on the sick, discipling, spending time with those in need.
 As we study the life of Jesus, we will learn there is a lot more to the Christian life than just attending a church service once a week.
 Today I want to challenge you to ask yourself, "what I am doing today to reflect the life of Jesus?"